A unique Caribbean dive resort

 For the future enjoyment of everyone in The Bay Islands, residents and visitors must act responsibly and keep the following things in mind while underwater:

 For Udive, the maximum ratio is one Dive Master per ten certified divers on each guided dive.
+Our average ratio is closer to 5 or 6.
 We provide one instructor for every four Resort Course students.
-Udive does not allow divers to dive solo.
+Udive does not allow divers to dive solo. but if needed a staff member can join a diver without a partner.

 Udive welcomes dive computers aboard all of our dive boats.
 We ask that you follow the following rules if you plan to dive with a computer: